 Treat your cable with respect and your cable will respect you

 Ah yes, the humble audio/instrument cable/lead (snake of doom).
 Often overlooked in terms of gear but unbelievably vital.
 Without it you could be up that creek with no paddle to speak of – unless that is you’ve gone completely wireless in which case good for you.
 For the rest of us, sometimes bad things happen to good people, and one can find oneself with a broken cable at the most inopportune time.
+Find out how to coil a cable properly and you’ll never find yourself in that position (hopefully).

 Reasons for cable breakage